ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

     }
 ```

-the value of `TargetB.macros` will be `["PARENT_MACRO1", "CHILD_MACRO1"]`.
+In this configuration, the value of `TargetB.macros` is `["PARENT_MACRO1", "CHILD_MACRO1"]`.

 ## extra_labels, extra_labels_add, extra_labels_remove

-The list of **labels** defines how the build system looks for sources, libraries, include directories and any other additional files that are needed at compile time. `extra_labels` can be used to make the build system aware of additional directories that must be scanned for such files.
+The list of **labels** defines how the build system looks for sources, libraries, include directories and any other files that are needed at compile time. `extra_labels` makes the build system aware of additional directories that must be scanned for such files.

 If target inheritance is used, it's possible to alter the values of `extra_labels` using `extra_labels_add` and `extra_labels_remove`.
 This is similar to the `macros_add` and `macros_remove` mechanism described in the previous paragraph.

 ## features, features_add, features_remove

 The list of **features** defines what hardware a device has.

-This allows allowing mbed, libraries, or application source code to select between different implementations of drivers based on hardware availability, to selectively compile drivers for only the hardware that exists, or to test only the tests that apply to a particular platform.
+mbed, libraries, or application source code can then select different implementations of drivers based on hardware availability; selectively compile drivers for existing hardware only; or run only the tests that apply to a particular platform.

 If target inheritance is used, it's possible to alter the values of `features` using `features_add` and `features_remove`.
 This is similar to the `macros_add` and `macros_remove` mechanism described in the previous two paragraphs.